 They were all members of the congregation of St. Matthew's.

 The names of the 48 men killed in these two global conflicts are poignantly displayed on special wall plaques in the northeast corner of the church.
 Sadly, as the years have passed by, their personal stories are fading from memory.

 The goal of this website is to rectify this.

-Over the past 4 plus years, the stories behind these 48 names have been researched and documented into individual presentations on each of these soldiers, airmen or sailor.
+Since 2013, the stories behind these 48 names have been researched and documented into individual presentations on each of these soldiers, airmen or sailor.
 We began delivering the stories of two or three of these men to the St. Matthew’s congregation on the Sunday before Remembrance Day every November since 2014 and have continued this ever since.

 Remembering The Armistice

 On Sunday afternoon November 11, 2018, at St. Matthew’s Church held before a packed congregation which included political leaders from all levels of Government as well as representatives from Canada's military forces, a special service was held, 100 years to the day of the Signing of the Armistice, bringing an end to hostilities in World War One.
 A commemorative print, created by the students of Glebe Collegiate Institute, was unveiled for permanent placement in the church, honouring the memory of these 48 brave young men, who will never be forgotten.